-As currently proposed, the Project has no dwelling units in the Project that would likely qualify for an exemption per LAMC Section 12.33 C.3 a) Neighborhood Park: within a 2-mile radius b) Community Park: within a 5-mile radius c) Regional Park: within a 10-mile radius
+As currently proposed, the Project has 0 dwelling units in the Project that would likely qualify for an exemption per LAMC Section 12.33 C.3.

 Per LAMC Section 12.33 D.3, a project that is required to make a land dedication to the City may make said land dedication, or any portion thereof, either on-site or off-site of the project location.
 Any off-site land dedication must be located within a certain radius from the project site, as specified below: